HydroProtocol/ethereum-tx-sender/README.md

         }

 ## Configurations
-You can configure ```DATABASE_URL```, ```ETHEREUM_NODE_URL```, ```PRIVATE_KEYS``` environment variables as you need. for details see [envs.md](docs/envs.md).
+You can configure ```DATABASE_URL```, ```ETHEREUM_NODE_URL```, ```PRIVATE_KEYS``` environment variables as you need.
+For details see [envs.md](docs/envs.md).

 ## Notice
-- For one address, it is better not to use the sender to send transactions and send transactions elsewhere, as this will cause problems with nonce
+- Nonce problems can occur if you send transactions with an address using other tx services in addition to this project.
+Once you start using this project for a given address, it's best to not use other transaction sending services for that same address, or you may encounter a nonce issue.
-- It is best for developers to implement a set of pkm interfaces themselves, of course, a local simplified version of pmk is provided in the project
+- It is best for developers to implement a set of private key managemenet (pkm) interfaces themselves.
+However, a local simplified version of pkm is provided in this project for ease for use.

 ## What next
 - A management background